Dancehall's Duo Twin of Twins claim Vybz Kartel was used as Scapegoat

 Curly Lox noted he sympathises with the family of Clive 'Lizard' Williams.

-"There is the family of Clive 'Lizard' Williams to who I must offer my sincerest condolences.
+the family of Clive 'Lizard' Williams to who I must offer my sincerest condolences.
 I'm sure they are overwhelmed with grief anguish and an omnipresent sense of loss, as I too have lost my son, Zion, in 2007 under violent circumstances .
 And at that time as I suspected, everything came down to whether these lawmen who were supposed to be professionals, were fans or not.
 My assessment was based on their disrespectful comments which included 'because you name Twin of Twins you feel you can tell police what to do?'" he said.

 Curly Lox explained that persons are not stupid for supporting the convicted deejay.